VivekSil/browser_history_member/README.md

 To run tests locally, follow these steps:

 1. **Create and activate a virtual environment**:
-   - It is highly recommended to use Python version `3.12`.
    - Create a virtual environment:
      ```sh
      python3 -m venv .venv